NVIDIAGameWorks/toolkit-remix/README.md

 After the check/build/test pipeline completes and you are ready to publish the new version, click the play button for the manual job that was created after your MR was merged.

+This will create a new branch and pipeline in the **[trex-release-pipeline](https://gitlab-master.nvidia.com/omniverse/trex-release-pipeline/-/pipelines)** project.

 The publish process takes about ~20 minutes as Aug 2022.

-Please make sure to test the new version by downloading it from the launcher.
+Please make sure to test the new version by downloading it from the internal OV launcher.

+### Releasing to the public OV Launcher

+Once QA has tested and approved an internal build we are ready to push it out to the world.
+1. Create a new branch in [trex-release-pipeline](https://gitlab-master.nvidia.com/omniverse/trex-release-pipeline/-/pipelines) starting with `PROD-` and the same version. (i.e. `PROD-2024.1.1` for `INTEG-2024.1.1`)
+1. Switch to that branch in gitlab and "Run Pipeline".
+1. The first run will fail but search the error logs for the JIRA ticket that was created.
+1. When you approve that JIRA ticket and type "Approved" it will retry the pipeline and this time it should succeed.
+That means that the build is available for download on the public OV Launcher.

 # Kit Extensions & Apps Example :package: